-Café Griensteidl: The Griendteidl is one of my favorites!
-Horse drawn carriages outside and a view of the Hofburg Complex, this place has been a regular meeting place for a lot of literary influencers as well as locals.
+The Griendteidl is one of my favorites!
+Horse drawn carriages outside and a view of the Hofburg Complex is just what you need.
+Griendteidl has been a regular meeting place for literary influencers as well as locals.
 Being a 19th century café , Griendteidl is very charming.
 The interiors are lovely and sandwiches are excellent.
 Griendteidl is also slightly more easy on the pocket despite being in the centre of Vienna.
-However, that being said, I saw very few tourists here too.
+That being said, I saw very few tourists here too.

-Café Central: There is a queue to enter this café.
+There is a queue to enter this café.
 Yes!
 I couldn’t fathom how a queue that covered more than half the street would help me get that famed cup of coffee.
 But it was in about 10 minutes that I had got a seat next to the pastry counter.
 I wasn’t complaining 🙂 I doubt if they ever have a moment of peace.
-The place was jam packed and service was super fast.
-I tried their vegetable soup since it was so windy and cold and finished it with some chocolate pastries.
+Cafe Central in Vienna is always jam packed but their service is super fast.
+Try any of the delicious pastries at the counter or if its too cold maybe a vegetable soup since.

-Café Sacher: Located in four different Austrian cities, Sacher is a hotel chain in the country and therefore a big name.
-It is famous for its Socher Torte which I went to try after a 3 hour walk in the city.
-The cozy atmosphere of this café made me sat there for longer and I missed seeing the Opera.
-I totally blame Sacher! 😉 Their torta is a chocolate cake, slightly pricey, but worth trying.
-Its recipe goes as far as the year 1832.
+Located in four different Austrian cities, Cafe Sacher is another coffee house in Vienna.
+It is part of a big hotel chain in the country.
+It is famous for inventing the Socher Torte which I went to try after a 3 hour walk in the city.
+The cozy atmosphere of Sacher Cafe made me long to see the Opera.
+Their torta is a chocolate cake, slightly pricey, but worth trying because the recipe goes as far as the year 1832.

 I was fortunate to visit Vienna (Wien) twice in the past year.
-If you haven’t read my post on Imperial Vienna with Context Travel and my stay at 25 Hours Hotel yet, do give it a read.
-It will give you a little more understanding of this elegant city.
+If you haven’t read my post on Imperial Vienna with Context Travel do read.
+It will give you a little more understanding of this elegant city!